scie1006-workshop/2026/workshop2.md

    ![Alt text](images/discus-5.png)

 6. Repeat steps 2 to 5 to create a new collection called `weather_station` to store the data in the `weather_station.json.txt`
-7. You can now build charts in the Dashboard in Part 6.
+7. You can now build charts in a Dashboard.

 <div style="page-break-after: always;"></div>